 may be why the hotel has a scarcity of ghosts.

 all old hotels come furnished with at least one restless spirit,

 but Mrs. Bell says the Yates is no Hotel California.
 One woman claimed

 to have had encounters with a lady apparition she called Gertrude,

 the Yates other than the old bullet hole.

 to be Yates himself.
 He spent a lot of time in his hotel prior to

-his death in 1939 and oil paintings of he and his wife are prominently displayed in the lobby.
+his death in 1939 and oil paintings of he and his wife are prominently

-head for business.
+had a good head for business.
 Folks said he did well at cards, too.

 “He insisted that all his children learn to play poker,” Mrs. Bell

 says.
 “He said poker would make them good at business.”